section-engineering-education/engineering-education/articles/introduction-to-data-integration-in-tos/index.md

-In the current data-driven world, data integration developers require open source tools for synchronizing huge data collected from various platforms.
+Data integration developers require open source tools for synchronizing massive data collected from various platforms in the current data-driven world.
 Talent Open Studio (TOS) is an open-source application that provides user-friendly and cost-effective solutions for data integration.
 This application is needed in organizations to enhance data accuracy and improved decision making.

 This article provides an overview of data integration in Talend Open Studio.
 It starts by introducing readers to Talend Open Studio and Talend data integration.
 The article has provided a step-by-step explanation of how this application can be installed.
 Various features have been explained to understand the basics of data integration in TOS.

 ### Introduction to Talend Open Studio
-Talend Open Studio is an open-source application developed by Talend, a software integration vendor that provides solutions for big data, data quality, data preparation, and data integration.
+Talend Open Studio is an open-source application developed by Talend, a software integration vendor that provides big data, data quality, data preparation, and data integration solutions.

 It is one of the three main products offered by Talend.
 The other two products include Talend Platforms and Talend Enterprise.
 Talend Platforms provides solutions such as hybrid cloud and data services.
 Talend Enterprise provides Enterprise Service Bus (ESB) solutions.